 Just one: the Department of Statistical Science (DSS).
 It is, however, composed of faculty affiliated with several different groups, including: Biological Statistics and Computational Biology, Economics, Computer Science, Mathematics, Operations Research and Industrial Engineering, Natural Resources and Social Statistics.

-Currently, Professor Giles Hooker is the Director of Graduate Studies (DGS).
+Currently, Professor James Booth is the Director of Graduate Studies (DGS).